 - Editors create or edit content in TYPO3.

-- A scheduler task processes the queue and sends documents as JSON to the Solr server.
+- A Scheduler Task processes the queue and sends documents as JSON to the Solr server.

-- The search plugin in the frontend sends queries to Solr and renders results via Fluid templates.
+- The Search Plugin in the frontend sends queries to Solr and renders results via Fluid templates.

 Component Overview